John Aiso: Education and career

 After graduating at the top of his Hollywood High School class in 1926, Aiso spent a year in Japan, studying Japanese at Seijo University in Tokyo.
 He returned to the United States after receiving a scholarship to attend Brown University, where he captained the debate team and majored in economics, graduating cum laude and serving as class valedictorian in 1931.
 He continued his studies at Harvard Law School, completing his degree in 1934.

-Between 1935 and 1952, he worked in private practice in Los Angeles and New York.
-In 1936, he spent another year in Tokyo, working with Japanese banks on behalf of his U.S. law firm, and while there he studied Japanese law at Chuo University.
+Between 1935 and 1952, he worked in private practice in Los Angeles and New York City.
+In 1936, he spent another year in Tokyo, working with Japanese banks on behalf of his U.S. law firm and studying Japanese law at Chuo University.
 From 1937 to 1940, he worked for the British American Tobacco Company in Japanese-occupied Manchuria.

 After his return to the United States, Aiso was drafted into the army, reporting for active duty in April 1941.
-Originally stationed at Fort MacArthur, Aiso was assigned to menial tasks due to discrimination, and was working in the motor pool when his proficiency in the Japanese language was recognized by Fourth Army G-2 officer, Capt.
-Kai E. Rasmussen, who was tasked with developing a Japanese language school, and transferred Aiso to the hastily formed (and, at first, secret) Military Intelligence Service Language School (MISLS).
-Recruited by MISLS head Lt Col John Weckerling as an instructor at the school, Aiso, then a Private First Class, couldn't be expected to teach officers, and Japanese Americans were prohibited from being commissioned at the time, so he was to be discharged, transferred to Reserve service, and hired as a War Department Civilian.
+Originally stationed at Fort MacArthur, Aiso was assigned menial tasks due to discrimination.
+He was working in the motor pool when his proficiency in the Japanese language was recognized by Fourth Army G-2 officer, Capt.
+Kai E. Rasmussen.
+Rasmussen had been tasked with developing a Japanese language school, and he transferred Aiso to the hastily formed (and, at first, secret) Military Intelligence Service Language School (MISLS).
+Recruited by MISLS head Lt Col John Weckerling as an instructor at the school, Aiso, then a Private First Class, couldn't be expected to teach officers, and the government forbid Japanese Americans from being commissioned.
+Aiso was instead discharged, transferred to Reserve service and hired as a War Department Civilian.